andrewrgoss/aws-reinvent-2021/ANT305/README.md

 In this lab, we'll use PySpark to explore some weather data, create a basic ETL, and schedule the notebook with parameters.

 ### Source Data
 We'll use the <a href="https://registry.opendata.aws/noaa-gsod" target=_>NOAA Global Surface Summary of Day</a> dataset from the <a href="https://registry.opendata.aws" target=_>Registry of Open Data</a>.
 The dataset records daily weather observations from over 9000 weather stations across the globe.
 Each day's observation is stored in a CSV file for each weather station in a single S3 prefix.
+Specific weather station data can be searched <a href="https://www.ncei.noaa.gov/access/search/data-search/global-summary-of-the-day" target=_>here</a>.

 To begin, we'll read data from 2021 and use df.show() to get an idea of what it looks like.

 ## Lab 2: Data Analysis
 In this lab, we'll use Python and common libraries like matplotlib and seaborn to draw a visualization of weather data.